islamostafa/MySQL-and-APIs/README.md

 | :--- | :--- | :--- |
 | `studentID` | `int` | **Student ID** |
 | `courseID` | `int` | **Course ID** |

+## Role-Based Access Control

+The system implements role-based access control to restrict certain actions to specific roles.
+For example:
+- Assigning courses to teachers is limited to college staff
+- Pass/fail decisions are made by teachers

+## Testing

+Use Postman to test and demonstrate the results of executing the APIs.
+For guidance on sending your first request, refer to the [Postman Learning Center](https://learning.postman.com/docs/getting-started/sending-the-first-request/).